ptrace — process trace

 syscall-entry-stop.

-After a PTRACE_EVENT_SECCOMP
+After a PTRACE_EVENT_SECCOMP stop, seccomp will

-be rerun, with a SECCOMP_RET_TRACE
+be rerun, with a SECCOMP_RET_TRACE rule now functioning

-the same as a SECCOMP_RET_ALLOW
+the same as a SECCOMP_RET_ALLOW.
+Specifically, this

 means that if registers are not modified during the

-PTRACE_EVENT_SECCOMP
+PTRACE_EVENT_SECCOMP stop,

 the system call will then be allowed.

-) require the tracee to be in
+Most ptrace commands (all except PTRACE_ATTACH, PTRACE_SEIZE, PTRACE_TRACEME, PTRACE_INTERRUPT, and PTRACE_KILL) require the tracee to be in

 a ptrace-stop, otherwise they fail with ESRCH.